-Yoga is as old as mankind itself and Ashtanga Yoga is referred to in many ancient texts, including the Puranas (around 3000 BCE).
-Literally translated it means "eight limbs".
-These eight limbs work from a gross (body) to a more subtle level (mind) and are a roadmap to "samadhi" or realization - the yoga or union of human and divine.
+Yoga is as old as mankind itself and Ashtanga Yoga is referred to in many ancient texts, including the Puranas.
+Literally translated Ashtanga means "eight limbs" and Yoga “union”.
+These eight limbs work from a gross (body) to a more subtle level (mind) and are a roadmap to "samadhi" or realization - the yoga or union of human with the divine.

 1. Ujjayi Pranayama, a breathing technique with which prana (life-energy) is accessed through deep, yet subtle and continuous breathing.
 Each breath feeds each practiced posture and with time asanas become strong and steady (sthiram sukham asanam).

-2. Bandhas, very subtle energetic "seals" are located in the pelvic floor (moola), slightly below the belly button (uddiyana) and the chin/neck (jalandhara) area.
-Over time, with practice and the correct breathing technique they are being cultivated.
+2. Bandhas, very subtle energetic "seals" which are located in the pelvic floor (moola), slightly below the belly button (uddiyana) and the chin/neck (jalandhara) area.
+Over time, with practice and the correct breathing technique they can be cultivated.

 3. Drishti, the place of looking.
-Every posture and every movement in the Ashtanga Yoga system has a prescribed place of looking.
+Every posture and every movement in the Ashtanga Yoga asana practice has a prescribed place of looking.
 The Drishti enhances the focus of the practitioner, helps access bandhas and corrects alignment of the body.

 4. Vinyasa, or synchronizing breath and movement.
-The Ashtanga Vinyasa System is a very dynamic practice where each breath has a prescribed movement.
-Correct inhalation and exhalation at the correct time enhances the practice altogether as well as the benefits of each asana.
+The Ashtanga Vinyasa System is a very dynamic practice of postures where each breath has a prescribed movement.
+Correct inhalation and exhalation at the correct time enhance the practice altogether, as well as the benefits of each asana.

 Mysore Style Practice

-During guided classes, the Sanskrit names of the postures are called out and the inhalations and exhalations are counted in Sanskrit.
+During guided classes, the Sanskrit names of the postures are called out and the inhalations and exhalations are counted in Sanskrit or English.
 Traditionally, guided classes are not suitable for beginners.